ghc-proposals/ghc-proposals/proposals/0000-unbanged-strict-patterns.rst

 is *not* an unlifted bind.

 Change (A) says that unlifted binds, and only unlifted binds, are strict by default.

-(Before Change (A), unboxed tuple patterns
+Before Change (A), unboxed tuple patterns were considered as unlifted binds, regardless of whether or not a variable of unlifted type was bound.

 Change (B) says that strict patterns must have a bang.
 Otherwise a warning (``-Wunbanged-strict-patterns``) is issued.

  * Bare variables do not need a bang.
  * The bang may occur outside of or within an as-pattern.
  * Bare wildcards do not need a bang.

+Before Change (B), unboxed tuples patterns did not need a bang.

 Examples
 --------